Attorneys For People Injured in Accidents Involving Chicago Transit Authority (CTA) Bus Accidents

 CTA Volume Increases Likelihood of Accidents

-The CTA owns nearly 1,800 buses and by servicing so many passengers, it is more likely that the CTA will be involved in accidents at some point— even though the statistical likelihood is small per individual.
+The CTA owns and operates nearly 1,800 buses, and by servicing so many passengers, it is more likely that the CTA will be involved in accidents at some point— even though the statistical likelihood is small per individual.
 For this reason, the CTA has placed extensive resources into obtaining a strong legal team whose sole purpose is to mitigate the financial impact of any injuries or property damage that results from incidents involving CTA vehicles.
 This makes it far more difficult for victims to receive fair compensation if they are not also represented by experienced and knowledgeable attorneys themselves.

 Types of CTA Bus Accident Cases